jasminajovanovic/IMR/README.md

 * In some cases where we worked we multiple data sources, one data source includes an extra year compared to the other
 * CDC datasource contained a lot of NaN fields, which may skew the results
+* In some datasets Hispanics are categorized as a race, while in others they are not.
+Most of our analysis of IMR did not include Hispanics as a separate race

 ## Suggestions for Further Study